instructions-d-installation/web-installation-instruction-action/README.md

           folder: ./public
 ```

 4. Push it.
+And wait for `JamesIves/github-pages-deploy-action` to do it's thing.
+(See actions.)
-5. Go to actions and execute it at least once.
+5. Go to actions and execute the workflow at least once.
-6. Check under Settings > Pages > GitHub Pages > Build and deployment if "Branch" is set to "gh-pages".
+6. Check under `Settings > Pages > GitHub Pages > Build and deployment` if `Branch` is set to `gh-pages`.